tekumara/prefect-demo/README.md

 ### Flows are late

-Check the logs of the agent/worker:
+Check the logs of the worker:

 ```
 make kubes-logs